ncatlab/nlab-content/pages/5/4/6/4/4645/content.md

 * [Smooth principal n-bundles](#PrincipalNBundles)

-for low $n$ in detail, connecting them to standard theory, but presenting everything in such as way as to allow straightforward generalization to the full discussion of [[principal ∞-bundle]]s.
+for low $n$ in detail, connecting them to standard theory, but presenting everything in such a way as to allow straightforward generalization to the full discussion of [[principal ∞-bundle]]s.

 Then in the same spirit we discuss